BerriAI/litellm/docs/my-website/docs/proxy/prod.md

 Flushed 1 log to the DB.
 ```

+### Machine Specification

+A t2.micro should be sufficient to handle 1k logs / minute on this server.

+This consumes at max 120MB, and <0.1 vCPU.

 ## 4. Switch off resetting budgets

 Add this to your config.yaml.
 (Only spend per Key, User and Team will be tracked - spend per API Call will not be written to the LiteLLM Database)